-I have been in my new job role for about two months now.
-I feel I have settled in really well.
+I have been in my new job role for about two months now and I feel I have settled in really well.
 I had carved out and developed a really unique role in my previous job, however it was the best decision I made to move my career forward.
 Not only is it doing what I love, developing eLearning, but the company is about animal healthcare and sustainability which falls in line with my passion for natural history.
 Taking a closer look, it's like I have come full circle from when I pursued animal care after I left school in 2002.